-- 13 The primary outcome of the study was to obtain total mean REAP-S scores for all medical students as a - single cross-sectional cohort study group.
+The study's primary outcome was to obtain total mean REAP-S scores for all medical students as a single cross-sectional cohort study group.
 Secondary outcomes included two sub-analyses.
-The first sub- - analysis compared the mean REAP-S scores in self-reported BMI groups.
-We categorized BMI of all the - medical students into two BMI categories consisting of 1.
-BMI < 24.9 kg/m2 (normal weight and below) and 2. - 17 BMI > 25 kg/m2 (overweight and obese).
-The second sub-analysis similarly compared the mean REAP-S - scores in self-reported change in diet categories from pre-pandemic to end of isolation at home, March June - 19 2020.
-The three sub-groups based on the question on change in diet, were a. "less healthy", b. "about the - same", or c. "healthier".
+The first sub-analysis compared the mean REAP-S scores in a self-reported BMI groups.
+We categorized BMI of all the medical students into two the BMI categories consisting of 1.
+BMI < 24.9 kg/m2 (normal weight and below) and 2.
+BMI > 25 kg/m2 (overweight and obese).
+The second sub-analysis similarly compared the mean REAP-S scores in self-reported change in diet categories from pre-pandemic to end of isolation at home, March - June 2020.
+The three sub-groups based on the question on change in diet were a. "less healthy," b. "about the same," or c. "healthier."

-Statistical analysis
+Statistical Analysis

-- For the statistical analysis, data are reported as mean ± standard deviation.
-Monte Carlo significance for the - 24 Pearson Chi Square and for the Fisher's Exact Test were conducted due to the smaller sample size.
-The - significance levels (p-values) were set for 0.05 (two-way statistical testing).
-Partial correlation analyses were - used for differences between groups using one-way Analysis of Variance (ANOVA) and Tukey test.
-Statistical - 27 Package for the Social Sciences (SSPS) system version 25.0 was utilized for all statistical proceedings.
+For the statistical analysis, data are reported as mean \pm standard deviation.
+Monte Carlo significance for the Pearson Chi-Square and the Fisher's Exact Test were conducted due to the smaller sample size.
+The significance levels (p-values) were set at 0.05 (two-tails).
+Partial correlation analyses were used for differences between groups using the one-way Analysis of Variance (ANOVA) and Tukey test.
+Statistical Package for the Social Sciences (SSPS) system version 25.0 was utilized for all statistical proceedings.